sit-2021-int214/008-Netflix-Original-Films-And-IMDB-Scores/01_explore.md

 ### My Step
-1. Define a questionCancel changes
+1. Define a question
+2. Search datasets from Kaggle
-2. Loading Library and dataset
+3. Download Library and dataset
-3. xxxxxxx
+4. Explore the dataset from the original dataset
+5. Cleaning Dataset
+6. Exploratory Data Analysis

 ## Define a question